k4yt3x/video2x/README.md

 ## Introduction

-Video2X is a video upscaling software based on Waifu2X, Anime4K and SRMD written in Python 3.
-It upscales videos and restores details from low-resolution videos.
-Below is a side-by-side preview.
+Video2X is a video/GIF/image upscaling software based on Waifu2X, Anime4K and SRMD written in Python 3.
+It upscales videos, GIFs and images, restoring details from low-resolution inputs.
+Video2X also accepts GIF input to video output and video input to GIF output.

+### Video Upscaling

 ![Spirited Away Demo](https://user-images.githubusercontent.com/21986859/49412428-65083280-f73a-11e8-8237-bb34158a545e.png)